This is a proposed ten-day travel itinerary for Colombia, covering Bogotá, Medellín, Guatapé, and Cartagena.

 - Climbing the Peñol Rock

-- Beautiful & historic city of Cartagena
+- Historic & charming city of Cartagena

 - Delicious Colombian coffee